renesas-rz/rzv_drp-ai_tvm/pruning/setup/README.md

 > If you only want to validate RZ/V2H operation, please skip the `pruning then retraining` step.

 > **Note2:**
-> If you have set up your development environment using docker such as DRP-AI TVM installation with Docker, exit the container once and create a docker image for this installation.
+> If you have set up your development environment using docker such as DRP-AI TVM[^1] installation with Docker, exit the container once and create a docker image for this installation.

 #### 1. Preparation
 Please prepare the following file from this [Renesas Web Site](https://www.renesas.com/us/en/software-tool/drp-ai-extension-pack-pruning-tool).